worldbank/GEEST/README.md

 ![image](https://github.com/Pegasys-Resilience/WBGIT/assets/120469484/8d2787d9-78ac-4774-9b70-6bee722bfe0a)

-1. Load each dimensions aggregated raster outputs.
+1. Load each dimension's aggregated raster outputs.

-_If a dimension's factor aggregation was executed in the same work session, it's file path will automatically be populated after execution._
+_If a dimension's factor aggregation was executed in the same work session, its file path will automatically be populated after execution._

-2. If dimensions are missing, adjust weighting percentage accordingly and ensure it totals up to 100%.
+2. If dimensions are missing, adjust the weighting percentage accordingly and ensure it totals up to 100%.

 _If a dimension is missing it needs to be given a weighting of 0%._

 3. Enter aggregated dimensions raster output file name.

-4. Click "Execute" button to run the algorithm.
+4. Click the "Execute" button to run the algorithm.

 5. Status text next to the "Execute" button will appear and let you know once processing is complete.

-6. The aggregated dimensional layer will be loaded to the QGIS and appear in the table of content.
+6. The aggregated dimensional layer will be loaded to the QGIS and appear in the table of contents.

 7. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Final\_output" folder (*Project_Folder/Final_Output/Final_AGG_Raster_output.tif_).